laiyingxin2/DADF/README.md

 # <font color="black">Detect Any Deepfakes: Segment Anything Meets Face Forgery Detection and Localization</font> [<sup>source</sup>](https://arxiv.org/abs/2306.17075)

-**Detect and Locate: Exposing Face Manipulation by Semantic- and Noise-level Telltales**

 **Please consider citing the following paper if you find it interesting or helpful to your research:**